rust-lang/rust-mode/README.md

 # Introduction
 `rust-mode` makes editing [Rust](http://rust-lang.org) code with Emacs enjoyable.
-It requires Emacs 25 or later, and is include in both [Emacs Prelude](https://github.com/bbatsov/prelude) and [Spacemacs](https://github.com/syl20bnr/spacemacs) by default.
+It requires Emacs 25 or later, and is included in both [Emacs Prelude](https://github.com/bbatsov/prelude) and [Spacemacs](https://github.com/syl20bnr/spacemacs) by default.